General Data Acquisition best Practices with SpatialExplorer

 Primary power will be drawn from the source with the highest voltage.

 3. Power on the Phoenix LiDAR system.
-The CPU will turn on automatically when power is supplied to the MR30 input connector.
+The CPU will turn on automatically when power is supplied to the power input connector.
+When using a PLS LiDAR equipped with an AirNav Box or FLEX pack, an RGB status LED will indicate the sensors current status.
+See the guide below as reference:

 In a rare case where the CPU button does not light up after power has been supplied, the CPU can manually be turned on using the CPU button.

-5. Leave the system powered on and idle at its departure site for a period of 5-10 minutes.
+5. Leave the system powered on and idle at its departure site for a period of at least 5 minutes.

 If your system is capable of static alignment, the system will determine its heading and the navigation system status (INS) in SpatialExplorer will switch from "Aligning" to "Alignment Complete" during this time.